Picovoice/wake-word-benchmark/README.md

 ```

 Make sure the Python packages in the [requirements.txt](requirements.txt) are properly installed for your Python
 version as Python bindings are used for running the engines.
-The repository for Snowboy are cloned in
+The repository for Snowboy is cloned in
 [engines](engines).
 Follow the instructions on their repository to be able to run their Python demo before proceeding
 to the next step.